adithyanair2001/Customization/README.md

 * Then after installing the TaskbarX, open the configure.exe to change the opacity of the taskbar and change the position of icons on the taskbar to center.
 # Make Windows look like Mac OS
 * Install NextDock from their website and configure its theme as shown in the picture inside Screenshots
-* Now install the Big Siur skin on your rainmeter .
+* Now install the Big Sur skin on your rainmeter .
 Customize the widgets and other features according to your likes.